jwalton/immer-ente/README.md

     },
   })
 );

+// ControllerType<> is a Typescript helper to retrieve the type signature for
+// a controller.
+type MyControllerType = ControllerType<typeof Provider>;
+type MyActionsType = MyControllerType['actions'];

 // Now we have two options for how we can use the contoller - via a Provider export function Screen() {